Find out about hypnobirthing or natal hypnotherapy and how it can help you manage labour pain without medical pain relief.

 Some hypnobirthing teachers offer concessions and others can arrange a payment plan, so it’s well worth checking with the practitioner you’ve found if they offer anything that can help with the cost.

-Can I get hypnobirthing classes through the NHS?
+Can I learn hypnobirthing with the NHS?

 Although hypnobirthing isn’t part of the standard NHS antenatal care, some trusts and hospitals do offer it as part of their maternity service.
 Look up your local unit to check out what your local unit offers or speak to your midwife.